 This is where we design and build out the first main project for you.
-This project will be much larger than the prototype and will be created using non-real time, sand boxed data.
-Additionally, this project (as will all projects) be clear box–meaning we will show you how everything is done.
+This project will be much larger than the prototype and will be created using non-real-time, sandboxed data.
+Additionally, this project will (as will all projects) be “clear box”–meaning we will show you how everything is done.
 No black boxes.

 This is also where we start incorporating your team into the process.
 Your team will be right beside us as we build and implement together.